Moirai: Mythology

 The Erinyes, a group of chthonic goddesses of vengeance, served as tools of the Moirai, inflicting punishment for evil deeds, particularly upon those who sought to avoid their rightful destiny.
 At times, the Moirai were conflated with the Erinyes, as well as the death-goddesses the Keres.

 In earlier times they were represented as only a few—perhaps only one—individual goddess.
 Homer's Iliad (xxiv.209) speaks generally of the Moira, who spins the thread of life for men at their birth; she is Moira Krataia "powerful Moira" (xvi.334) or there are several Moirai (xxiv.49).
 In the Odyssey (vii.197) there is a reference to the Klôthes, or Spinners.
 At Delphi, only the Fates of Birth and Death were revered.
 In Athens, Aphrodite, who had an earlier, pre-Olympic existence, was called Aphrodite Urania the "eldest of the Fates" according to Pausanias (x.24.4).

 Some Greek mythographers went so far as to claim that the Moirai were the daughters of Zeus—paired with Themis ("fundament"), as Hesiod had it in one passage.
 In the older myths they are daughters of primeval beings like Nyx ("night") in Theogony, or Ananke in Orphic cosmogony.
 Whether or not providing a father even for the Moirai was a symptom of how far Greek mythographers were willing to go, in order to modify the old myths to suit the patrilineal Olympic order, the claim of a paternity was certainly not acceptable to Aeschylus, Herodotus, or Plato.

 Despite their forbidding reputation, the Moirai could be placated as goddesses.
 Brides in Athens offered them locks of hair, and women swore by them.
 They may have originated as birth goddesses and only later acquired their reputation as the agents of destiny.

 According to the mythographer Apollodorus, in the Gigantomachy, the war between the Giants and Olympians, the Moirai killed the Giants Agrios and Thoon with their bronze clubs.

+The Moirai were also credited to be inventors of seven Greek letters — A B H T I Y.